 You might be acquainted with the Seven Wonders of the World, but ever heard about the Seven ‘Natural’ Wonders of the Earth?
-Well, Mother Earth has given a lot to us to wonder about! here are the best 7 sorted out for you!
+Well, Mother Earth has given us a lot to wonder about! here are the best 7 sorted out for you!

 The Harbor of Rio de Janeiro in Brazil was formed due to the erosion from the Atlantic Ocean.
 It is also known by the name Guanabara Bay.
-There are a number of islands in front of the Guanabara Bay including Governor’s Island, Fundao and Snakes Island.
-The bay is surrounded by beautiful mountains namely Sugar loaf mountain, Corcovado Peak and the hills of Tijuca.
+There are several islands in front of Guanabara Bay including Governor’s Island, Fundao, and Snakes Island.
+The bay is surrounded by beautiful mountains namely Sugarloaf Mountain, Corcovado Peak, and the hills of Tijuca.

 The Great Barrier Reef in Australia is the world’s largest coral reef.
 It consists of over 3000 coral reef systems and is immensely rich in marine life.
-It comprises of hundreds of beautiful and breathtaking islands which have some remarkably stunning beaches.
+It comprises hundreds of beautiful islands which have some remarkably stunning beaches.

 Mount Everest is the highest mountain peak on Earth known to mankind.
 It is about 29,029 ft above sea level and is 8,848 meters tall.
 It lies along the northern border of India.

 This volcano emerged in the corn field of a Mexican farmer in 1943 and left him and all the people around terrified.
 It is located in the Mexican state of Michoacán.
-The cone of the volcano is 424 meter high.
-This volcano gave researchers the opportunity to study the complete life cycle of a volcano.
+The cone of the volcano is 424 meters high.
+This volcano allowed researchers to study the complete life cycle of a volcano.